-Alcohol abuse and addiction is a leading cause of divorce in America.
+Alcohol and substance abuse are one of the leading causes of divorce in America.
 Parents often make the decision to leave a spouse who struggles with addiction, not for themselves but for the safety and well-being of the children.
-But what happens when a parent who was a functional addict during the marriage falls off the wagon after the parties separate?
+But what happens when a parent who was a functional addict during the marriage falls off the wagon after the divorce?

 How can the non-addicted parent keep the children safe when the addicted parent relapses?
 How can parents advocate for restrictions on parental access when one senses – based on past experiences during the marriage – that the addicted parent has faltered, though no immediate proof exists?
 Will the non-addict parent be accused of malevolent motivations – using the marital sins of the addict-parent into perpetuity for reason of spite, rather than genuine concern for child safety?

-Here, we discuss a few tips to help parents - both the addicted parent and the non-using parent - involved in child custody and parental access disputes to effectively address the issue.
+Here, we discuss a few tips to help parents of divorce – both the addicted parent and the non-using parent – involved in child custody and parental access disputes to effectively address the issue.

 FOR THE ADDICT/RECOVERING ADDICT PARENT

 1. Substance abuse or addiction is NOT per se child abuse.
 Alone, addiction is insufficient to warrant a finding of child abuse or neglect, according to the Division of Youth & Family Services v.
 V.T., 423 N.J.
 Super.
 320 (App Div 2011).
 It is the impact of the parent’s conduct on the child that determines whether a finding of child abuse or neglect is warranted under Title 9.
 Be wary the non-using parent’s attempts to over-pathologize your addiction and its impact on the child.
 A harm is not to be presumed, and the non-using parent continues to have the burden of proving any harm alleged to have occurred, and link that harm to your actions or omissions.